Across Eternity: Book 4 - Cover

 The problem was that the mana required was far more than Noah could produce.
 In preparation for this journey, he had made this wand in Sylphtoria, and it was enchanted to boost his magical abilities and allow him to clone larger animals, but nothing on this scale.
 Still, he forced the spell to work, and to accomplish such a task, a price had to be paid.
 He was paying in blood, pouring from his nose, eyes, and mouth, as his skin disintegrated.

-The two stared at each other, the real basilisk confused about what was happening.
-It had just been chasing prey but now faced one of its own kind, seemingly materializing out of thin air.
+The two creatures stared at each other; the real basilisk confused about what was happening.
+It had just been chasing prey, but now faced one of its own kind, seemingly materializing out of thin air.
 It looked and smelled completely real, but something was horribly wrong.
 Basilisks were a highly aggressive species, and the only reason it wasn’t mauling the newcomer was its condition.

 Its body was deformed, its eyes were on the verge of bursting out of their sockets, and when it tried to roar, what came out was a sickly groan of anguish.
 This basilisk resulted from twisted magic and abominable science.
 In a state of nature, it never would have even broken free of its shell, let alone reached adulthood.
 The real basilisk tried to make sense of what was standing before it, pushing Noah closer to the brink of death every second.
 His wounds were transferring to the illusion, leaving the deformed beast hemorrhaging from all over and roaring in agony the way Noah wished to.

 To the basilisk, this creature before it would be the most effortless victory, but though it wasn’t at all intimidating, it did invoke fear.
 Its instincts were telling it to stay back, the primordial sense to avoid sick prey.
 This enemy was suffering from some kind of poison or disease, something that the basilisk might catch.
-Out of fear of sharing the fate of this newcomer, the beast retreated.
+Out of fear of sharing the fate of this newcomer, the basilisk retreated.
 No weapon or beast could frighten it, but it dared not risk getting sick.

 The elves standing behind Noah watched with their mouths hanging open, unable to believe what they saw.
 Not only had Noah somehow conjured one of the mightiest beasts in the world, but he had succeeded in driving the other one off.
 But while Aithorn and the others tried to guess what kind of magic they were seeing or watching the other basilisk flee, Valia was staring at Noah with worry, seeing his clothes get soaked with blood.
-Only when it was finally gone did he release the spell, shredded by the side effects of using more power than his body could produce.

-He collapsed like a fallen tree, losing consciousness to the sound of Valia tearfully screaming his name.
 Noah didn’t know when he finally woke up, but it was with a spasm of pain.
 He was lying atop a mattress of animal pelts in a stone room he didn’t recognize.
 A window was nearby, with sunlight streaming in and nourishing the moss that grew on the floor and walls.

 “So you’re finally awake?”